-I could see around me that the giant warehouse was empty, with the exception of someone sitting at a card table in the middle of the building.
-As I looked the person sitting there, as he raised his hand in the air and motioned with his finger for me to come over.
-The fellow in Khaki’s stepped aside along with the big dog and I walked over to the card table.
+As I spoke to him, I could see all around me that the giant warehouse was empty, with the exception of someone sitting at a card table in the middle of the building.

-As I approached I saw there was a short, fat fellow sitting there, he was all smiles and he extended his hand to shake mine.
-His hand was so pudgy, that I found it difficult to shake his hand.
+He extended his hand to shake mine, but his fingers were so pudgy, that I found it difficult to shake his hand.

 On the card table was a blank sheet of paper and a bottle of Evian drinking water, nothing else.

 “Who are you?” the pudgy fellow asked me, I’m Howard, I said, and I am the person renting you the lot across the street.

 “Hello Howard, he said, “I’m Sarkis, and I’m very pleased to meet you, please have a seat.”